Santa Maria Town Center

 Santa Maria Town Center (also referred to as Town Center Mall) is an indoor shopping center located in Santa Maria, California.
 It is located on the junctions of Routes 135 (Broadway) and 166 (Main Street), and Cook Street and Miller Street.
-Anchored by Macy's and Edwards Theatres, Santa Maria Town Center is the only enclosed shopping center in Santa Barbara County, and is the largest in the Central Coast, totaling about 600000 sqft in area.
+Anchored by Macy's, Edwards Theatres, and El Super Market, Santa Maria Town Center is the only enclosed shopping center in Santa Barbara County, and is the largest in the Central Coast, totaling about 600000 sqft in area.
 It is home to a mix of 69 stores and eateries totaling approximately 25 acre of retail space, and features national retailers like Kay Jewelers, Bath & Body Works, Foot Locker, and GNC.
 The Town Center also features two three-level parking garages with 3,315 total parking spaces.